shuaiwang88/pyomo_minizinc_JuMP_comparison/performance/model_lan_benchmark.md

-#+ TITLE: Comparing Pyomo, Minizinc, and JuMP for model building
-#+ AUTHOR: Shuai Wang (wang.172@wright.edu)

-In this post, we will compare the popular mathematic programming language/package: python's pyomo, minizinc, and Juila's JuMP on the context of model building.
-Please see the other post for the syntax comparison.

-The motivation behind of this is that the model my collegue built using pyomo costs about 25 minutes just to construct(add variables and constriants).
-After I read this post

 ---
 title: "Working Note: Construnction speed in popular open-source math modeling tools  "
 author: "Shuai Wang"
 date: "9/11/2019"
 output: html_document
 ---

-I was testing some open-source math modeling tools with Paul yesteraday, due to his mid-sized model takes 25 minutes just to construct using pyomo.
+In this post, we will compare the popular mathematic programming language/package: python's pyomo, minizinc, and Juila's JuMP on the context of model building.
+Please see the other post for the syntax comparison.

+The motivation behind of this is that the model my collegue built using pyomo costs about 25 minutes just to construct(add variables and constriants).
+After I read this post

 The modeling tools I tested are: python's pyomo, Julia's JuMP, and Minizinc.